 The long room used for painting and drawing instruction these days was probably half its current size in Mr. Campbell’s time.
 This was probably the Campbell’s master bedroom because of its fireplace.

-This charming, small room is ideal for individual music instruction, and was one of the original Campbell House bedrooms.
+This charming, small room is ideal for individual music instruction and was one of the original Campbell House bedrooms.

 This room was another bedroom when the Campbell’s lived in the house.
 Fiber arts and other small classes are taught in this space.

-The Photography Studio and Kitchen
+The Art Closet and Kitchen